James Outman Player Props: Dodgers vs. Padres

 James Outman At The Plate

-- Among the qualified batters in MLB play, he ranks 92nd in batting average, 36th in on-base percentage, and 82nd in slugging.
+- Among the qualified batters in baseball, he ranks 83rd in batting average, 37th in on-base percentage, and 72nd in slugging.

-- Outman has picked up a hit in 52.5% of his 99 games this year, with at least two hits in 22.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.